Jacob-J-Richards/DS_DA_Projects/Delinquency/ReadMe.md

 # Multivariable Logistic Binary Classifier - Delinquency Prediction

-The panel data-set contains commercial customers' financial information and days past due indicator from 2000 to 2020.
+The panel data-set contains commercial customers’ financial information and days past due indicator from 2000 to 2020.
 The goal is to build a binary classifier to predict customers 90+ days past due **(90+DPD)** probability.

 ``` r
 train <- read.csv(file="FITB_train.csv",header=TRUE)
 test <- read.csv(file="FITB_test.csv",header=TRUE)
 ```

 Checking the distribution of the data.
 If you look carefully you can see that the distribution of feature 3 has a lot of values in the extreme right tail.
-Red does not as evident by it's flat distribution.
-You can't even see green (feature 1) in the upper tail which means it's under the red curve so it's not problematic.
+Red does not as evident by it’s flat distribution.
+You can’t even see green (feature 1) in the upper tail which means it’s under the red curve so it’s not problematic.

 ``` r
 library(ggplot2)